 It is argued that there is a thin line between dadbod and just fat, and those stepping too far over that line may find themselves without the legion of fans they once enjoyed.

 As for us ladies, we have a couple of options.
-We can continue to stress about our figure, go on diets, engage in HIIT training, and work our butts off to get a little bit ahead on the road to a great body while our counterparts celebrate their chubbiness; or we can expand the beauty trends across genders and solve self-esteem issues for women everywhere by embracing a bit of flab and being happy with ourselves.
+We can continue to stress about our figure, go on diets, engage in HIIT training, and work our butts off to get a little bit ahead on the road to a great body while our counterparts celebrate their chubbiness; or we can expand the beauty trends across genders, visit an aesthetic clinic and solve self-esteem issues for women everywhere by embracing a bit of flab and being happy with ourselves.